-Life in the slums of Uganda is totally a heap of discomfort, confusion, disorganization, struggles and sorrow.
-If we were all given chances to choose the lives we live, certainly no one who would choose to live in a slum unless that person has never been in one.
+Life in the slums of Uganda is a heap of discomfort, confusion, disorganization, struggles, and sorrow.
+If we were all given chances to choose the lives we live.
+Certainly no one would choose to live in a slum unless that person has never been in one.

-People in the slums of Uganda live in an absolutely poor life, waking up in the morning with totally nothing to eat and even without hopes of getting any.
-Young children live half naked, putting on only a shirt or a pair of shorts without cloths to dress.
-So the poor woman has to face her kid spending a day with an empty stomach or searching for the left overs in rubbish pits; so saddening!
+People in the slums of Uganda live an absolutely poor life, waking up in the morning with totally nothing to eat and even without hopes of getting any.
+Young children live half-naked, putting on only a shirt or a pair of shorts without clothes to dress.
+So the poor woman has to face her kid spending a day with an empty stomach or searching for the leftovers in rubbish pits; so saddening!

 Unemployment is one major challenge that most people in the slums of Uganda face.
-Both the youths and the adults don’t have jobs, simply because they are not trusted just because of their slum origin and others lack capital to start up their own business.
+Both the youths and the adults don’t have jobs, simply because they are not trusted just because of their slum origin.
+And others lack the capital to start up their own business.

-Women in the Ugandan slums have consistently faced a problem of rape and sexual harassment.
-Young girls and women are raped almost on a daily basis and nothing has been done to stop this.
+Women in the Ugandan slums have consistently faced the problem of rape and sexual harassment.
+Young girls and women are raped almost daily and nothing has been done to stop this.
 We are all giving a blind eye and deaf ear to the victimized girls in the slums of Uganda.
-Poor girls are innocently getting infected with AIDS and other STDs yet they don’t even have money for treatment, they are becoming young struggling single mothers with nothing to start with.
+Poor girls are innocently getting infected with AIDS and other STDs yet they don’t even have money for treatment.
+They are becoming young struggling single mothers with nothing to start with.

 Violence is another struggle that you cannot miss in any slum in Kampala.
-The fact that the slum residents have already gone through a lot, the unemployment, absolute poverty, rape and other dejected situations, they are just angry to the world.
-They feel the world has not been fair enough to them, so anything that tampers with them can immediately cause violence.
+The fact that the slum residents have already gone through a lot.
+The unemployment, absolute poverty, rape, and other dejected situations, they are just angry with the world.
+They feel the world has not been fair enough to them.
+So anything that tampers with them can immediately cause violence.

-In addition, slums are breeding grounds of crimes, we can change them to cheerful places because even their inhabitants are all working towards better lives.
+In addition, slums are breeding grounds for crimes.
+We can change them to cheerful places because even their inhabitants are all working towards better lives.